 Don’t need extra movement!

 All the small close-up shots might require a steady camera.
 Even small movements can ruin the shot.
 That’s why it’s quite essential to use the tripod here as well.

-I like to think that tripod helps me to be more creative because I can think through my framing and keep an eye on details.
-When I would like to search better angles, then I usually remove the camera from the tripod and move around.
-When I find my perfect angle, then I just move the tripod there.
+I like to think that tripod helps me to be more creative.
+I can think through my framing and keep an eye on details.
+When I would want to search better angles, then I usually remove the camera from the tripod and move around.
+When I find my perfect angle, then I move the tripod there.

 If this post was helpful, then please leave a comment below or tag me on Instagram @healthylauracom or another platform.